 Where to Eat

 Point Reyes is an immense area, and the only real food to be found is in Inverness or Point Reyes Station.
-While you are out in the park, there are no options, but there are a surprising amount of good spots when you get back to the main cities.
+While you are out in the park, there are no options, but there are a surprising amount of good spots when you get back to the main towns.
 Here are my favorites.

 Bovine Bakery (Point Reyes Station)